elaineJJY/HectorVR-Unity-v2.0/Thesis.md

 >
 > - General content of the survey

 For this purpose, this paper presents a preliminary VR-based system for the simulation of ground rescue robots with four different modes of operation and corresponding test scenes imitating a post-disaster city.
 The test scene simulates a robot collaborating with Unity to construct a virtual 3D scene.
 The robot has a simulated radar, which makes the display of the scene dependent on the robot's movement.
-In order to find a control method that is as intuitive and low mental fatigue as possible, a user survey was executed after the development was completed.
+In order to find an interaction approach that is as intuitive and low mental fatigue as possible, a user study was executed after the development was completed.

 > ##### Paper Architecture

-Section \ref{*i*mplementation} provides details of the purposed system, including the techniques used for the different interaction modes and the structure of the test scenes.
+Chapter \ref{*i*mplementation} provides details of the purposed system, including the techniques used for the different interaction modes and the structure of the test scenes.
-Section \ref{evaluate} will talk about the design and process of user study.
+Chapter \ref{evaluate} will talk about the design and process of user study.

-Section \ref{result} presents the results of the user study and analyzes the advantages and disadvantages of the different modes of operation and the directions for improvement.
+Chapter \ref{result} presents the results of the user study and analyzes the advantages and disadvantages of the different modes of operation and the directions for improvement.

-Finally, in Section \ref{conclusion}, conclusions and future work are summarized.
+Finally, in Chapter \ref{conclusion}, conclusions and future work are summarized.